-about proof of insurance
+About proof of insurance

 POI verifies that you had prior car insurance coverage with another company for a specific amount of time before buying your current policy.
 A lapse (or several lapses) in car insurance coverage can lead to higher premiums, so the longer you've

 When you get your Esurance quote, we ask you how long you've been continuously insured.
 And when you buy the policy, we use your answer to help calculate your final rate.

-We'll try to verify your POI with your prior insurer ourselves, but that's not always successful.
-When it's not, you may be asked to submit POI soon after you buy.
+We'll try to verify your POI with your prior insurer ourselves.
+If that's not successful, we may ask you to submit POI soon after you buy.
 If you don't submit it within a given time frame (and don't worry, we'll follow up in case you forget), your rate may be adjusted based on the missing information.

 Who needs proof of prior insurance?

 Insurance companies aren't the only ones who want to see your proof of insurance.
 After you cancel a policy or leave an insurance company, that company may need to alert the state's Department of Motor Vehicles (DMV).
 This is a precaution that

 Your new insurance carrier might let the state know that you're insured again, but if they don't, you may need to file POI with your state's DMV.